k232003-Talal/Secure-Chat-App/README.md

 ## Chat Implementation Details

+- Upon clicking on chat button, the sockets try to establish connection to the other user's Ip in the user_data.txt.
 - The chat window does not appear until the connection is established.
 - Both users attempt to connect continuously until a connection is made.
 - Once the connection is established, the chat window appears for both users.